PřF:E0230 Appl Mech in vitro Tox - Course Information

-- The course will be conducted on-line through MS Teams Classroom platform, in form of lectures accompanied with Powerpoint presentations.
+- Lectures with Powerpoint presentation.
 Lectures are interactive, with a use of audiovisual techniques and materials.
 Selected methods and approaches will be introduced in practical demonstrations and simple PC exercises (database searches, calculations).
 Students will be involved in discussions of the presented topic, with the emphasis on the understanding of mechanisms and their consequences.
-Recorded lectures will be available for the students to be viewed later on, the Powerpoint presentations will be also made available.

 - Assessment methods